Syedaaneesa/ALH-Grab-and-Hire/README.md

 # ALH Skip & Grab Hire | Professional Waste Removal Website

 Welcome to the repository for the ALH Skip & Grab Hire WordPress website.
-This project contains the complete source code and documentation for a modern, responsive website built to showcase professional skip and grab hire services for both residential and commercial customers.
-The website is designed with a clean layout, smooth user experience, and easy content management in mind.
+This project includes the complete source code and documentation for a modern, fully responsive website developed to promote professional skip hire and grab hire services for residential, commercial, and industrial clients.
+Designed with a clean, user-friendly interface and intuitive navigation, the website delivers a seamless browsing experience while making it easy for visitors to explore services and request quotations.
+Built on WordPress, it also provides a flexible and efficient content management system, enabling straightforward updates and long-term scalability.

 ##  Explore Live Website: